 If you know someone who is over 55, who has a hearing loss or is deaf, and is feeling lonely and isolated, our befriending service can help provide them with social support.

-Through our 'In Touch' befriending project, funded by the Big Lottery Fund, we can match older people living at home (or in a residential home) with a trained volunteer who can provide the type of support they would benefit from.
+Through our 'In Touch' befriending project, funded by the National Lottery through the National Lottery Community Fund, we can match older people living at home (or in a residential home) with a trained volunteer.

 Hearing Health Awareness